stefnoerman/recipe-book2024/desserts/pumpkin-pie.md

 - Remove seeds
 - Bake pumpkin/squash
-- Take out the inside of the pumpkin
+- Take out the inside of the pumpkin, smash with fork
 - Use 2 cups of pumpkin pulp per pie